ChrisThrasher/argon/README.md

 }
 ```

-Create an instances of `opts::Parser`.
-Use any combination of AddExitOption and AddBoolOption to detect various types of flags.
+Create an instance of `opts::Parser`.
+Use any combination of `AddExitOption` and `AddBoolOption` to detect various types of flags.

 To supply a help text that automatically appends all options, use the 3-argument constructor and seen above.
 Here's what the formatting help output looks like:

 ```
 $ example --help